noushskadoush/adatched_data_story/index.md

 ## Globalization and integration policies

 Globalization has profoundly influenced the film industry, not only through technological advancements that facilitate global distribution but also by fostering cultural exchange and integration.
-The political and economic opening of nations drices filmmakers to tap into diverse markets, audiences, and narratives, resulting in noticeable shifts in the proportion of genres in movie releases.
+The political and economic opening of nations inspires filmmakers to tap into diverse markets, audiences, and narratives, resulting in noticeable shifts in the proportion of genres in movie releases.
 We can look at three examples of such changes in trends.

 1. [Chinese Movies/ Cultural revolution](#-1---chinese-movies-and-the-cultural-revolution)
 2. [Japanese Movies/ Post WWII occupation](#-2---japanese-movies-and-post-wwii-occupation)